diegothucao/rest-api-golang/README.md

-# Building simple restful api with Go language
+# Building simple restful apis with Go language
 This is an essential example to build server with restful api using Golang

 Step to run